 Initialization Parameter Description OPTIMIZER_INMEMORY_AWARE This parameter enables (TRUE) or disables (FALSE) all Oracle Database In-Memory (Database In-Memory) optimizer features, including the cost model for the IM column store, table expansion, Bloom filters, and so on.
 Setting the parameter to FALSE causes the optimizer to ignore the INMEMORY property of tables during the optimization of SQL statements.
 OPTIMIZER_REAL_TIME_STATISTICS When the OPTIMIZER_REAL_TIME_STATISTICS initialization parameter is set to true, Oracle Database automatically gathers real-time statistics during conventional DML operations.
 The default setting is false, which means real- time statistics are disabled.
 OPTIMIZER_SESSION_TYPE Determines whether the database verifies statements during automatic index verification.
 The default is NORMAL, which means statements are verified.
 CRITICAL takes precedence over NORMAL.
 By setting the OPTIMIZER_SESSION_TYPE initialization parameter to ADHOC in a session, you can suspend automatic indexing for queries in this session.
 The automatic indexing process does not identify index candidates, or create and verify indexes.
 This control may be useful for ad hoc queries or testing new functionality.
-OPTIMIZER_CAPTURE_SQL_QUARANTINE Enables or disables the automatic creation of SQL Quarantine configurations.
-To enable SQL Quarantine to create configurations automatically after the Resource Manager terminates a query, set the OPTIMIZER_CAPTURE_SQL_QUARANTINE initialization parameter to TRUE (the default is FALSE).
 OPTIMIZER_USE_INVISIBLE_INDEXES Enables or disables the use of invisible indexes.
 QUERY_REWRITE_ENABLED Enables or disables the query rewrite feature of the optimizer.
 TRUE, which is the default, enables the optimizer to utilize materialized views to enhance performance.
 FALSE disables the query rewrite feature of the optimizer and directs the optimizer not to rewrite queries using materialized views even when the estimated query cost of the unoptimized query is lower.
 FORCE enables the query rewrite feature of the optimizer and directs the optimizer to rewrite queries using materialized views even when the estimated query cost of the unoptimized query is lower.
-OPTIMIZER_USE_SQL_QUARANTINE Determines whether the optimizer considers SQL Quarantine configurations when choosing an execution plan for a SQL statement.
-To disable the use of existing SQL Quarantine configurations, set OPTIMIZER_USE_SQL_QUARANTINE to FALSE (the default is TRUE).
+QUERY_REWRITE_INTEGRITY Determines the degree to which query rewrite is enforced.By default, the integrity level is set to ENFORCED.
+In this mode, all constraints must be validated.
+The database does not use query rewrite transformations that rely on unenforced constraints.
+Therefore, if you use ENABLE NOVALIDATE RELY, some types of query rewrite might not work.To enable query rewrite when constraints are in NOVALIDATE mode, the integrity level must be TRUSTED or STALE_TOLERATED.
+In TRUSTED mode, the optimizer trusts that the relationships declared in dimensions and RELY constraints are correct.
+In STALE_TOLERATED mode, the optimizer uses materialized views that are valid but contain stale data as well as those that contain fresh data.
+This mode offers the maximum rewrite capability but creates the risk of generating inaccurate results.